 The valve cap is the primary air seal and must always be fitted (the valve allows the tyre to be inflated and deflated; it should not be treated as a seal).
 High pressure valve caps should always be used and replaced as necessary.
+Guide to tyre management and maintenance on heavy vehicles

 Tyre pressure maintenance is widely neglected on the inner tyres of twin wheels.
 This is a major cause of accelerated wear and premature tyre failure.
-Ensuring that the inner and outer valves are fitted

-180° opposite to each other and fitting a good quality valve extension to the inner wheel will facilitate regular tyre pressure maintenance.
+Ensuring that the inner and outer valves are fitted 180° opposite to each other and fitting a good quality valve extension to the inner wheel will facilitate regular tyre pressure maintenance.